 representative to check the damage to your property and determine how much

-will be paid for your loss.
+it will pay.
 If it is necessary to vacate your home, be sure to report

 of your claim within 15 working days.
 They are also required to provide

 you with the appropriate forms to file a claim.
-If your company has not responded to you within the required period of time or if you have experienced any other
+If your company does not

+respond to you within the required period of time, or if you experience

 Information You Will Need to Provide

-or destroyed.
-As accurately as possible, try to remember when
+all items damaged or destroyed.
+As accurately as possible, indicate when

 or where you bought each item, how much you paid for it, and how much it

 will cost to replace it.
-It is also helpful to include the brand name and model number
+Also, include the brand name and model number,

 if you know them.